abuicke/tarot/qabalah/Qabalah.md

 ## The Sephiroth (of the macrocosm)

 Kether -
-Chokmah - The Great Father, The Causal Plane
+Chokmah - The Causal Plane
 Binah - The Great Mother
-Chesed - Karma (as memory)
+Chesed - Karma (as cause)
-Geburah - Karma (as destiny)
+Geburah - Karma (as effect)
 Tiphareth - The Mental Plane
-Netzach - The Astral Plane
+Netzach -
-Hod - Universal Mind?
+Hod -
-Yesod - The Etheric Plane
+Yesod - The Astral Plane
 Malkuth - Material Reality